Are you in the market for a colorful butterfly tattoo? Butterfly tattoos have come into vogue in recent months and are symbolic of a fresh start.

 Source: pinterest.com

-If you are looking for color and drama, tribal tattoos are the way to go.
+If you are looking for color and drama, tribal butterfly tattoos are the way to go.
 They take their inspiration from Aztec and other Native American designs to create a beautiful butterfly tattoo in multiple colors.

 Source: pinterest.com